-- On the other hand, it's good to change topics completely.
-If every session is about the same skit or topic, things can get stale.
+- On the other hand, it’s good to change topics completely.
+Things can get stale if every session is about the same skit or topic.

 I could go on and on, but this blog post is now long enough!

-Towards the end of the day stick to relaxing activities such as cooking together, making something, playing language games outside such as Blindfold Directions, Stuck in the Mud...it all depends on the age and level of your pupils, but chose something they enjoy.
+Towards the end of the day, stick to relaxing activities such as cooking together, making something, or playing language games outside such as Blindfold Directions, Stuck in the Mud.
+Of course, it all depends on your pupils’ age and level, so choose something they enjoy.

-Ask me questions in the comments box, I'll be glad to help.
+Ask me questions in the comments box, and, of course, I’ll be glad to help.

 All the best